 Recommended Prereq: CIS122.
+(2 lec/2 lab)

 CIS 136 Data Science Programming

 This course is an introduction to data science programming using the R programming language.
 The course is for the student who expects to have hands-on R programming skills and wishes to use it for effective data analysis.
 Topics include importing, cleaning and exporting data, accessing subsets of data, accessing R packages, plotting and graphing, using control structures, using functions, debugging and programming for data analysis projects.